30 Bible Verses About Strength

 My flesh and my heart may fail, but God is the strength of my heart and my portion forever.

-The Lord is my strength and my weapon; he has become my salvation.
+Surely God is my salvation; I will trust and not be afraid.
+The Lord, the Lord himself, is my strength and my defense; he has become my salvation.

 1 Chronicles 16:11